chendaniely/2019-11-11-git_collaboration-dan/README.md

   - aka: merge request
 - `merge <branch>`: merges the `<branch>` *into* the current branch
   - e.g., from the master branch merge in `<branch>`
+  - PRs only need to be submitted once, any new branch pushes will update the PR

 ### Merging exercise